Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 ] <slotqueue-spsc-timestamp-monotonicity-theorem>

 #proof[
-  Each enqueue would `FAA` the distributed counter (line 3 in @slotqueue-enqueue) and enqueue into the local SPSC an item with the timestamp obtained from the counter.
+  Each enqueue would `FAA` the distributed counter (@line-slotqueue-enqueue-obtain-timestamp in @slotqueue-enqueue) and enqueue into the local SPSC an item with the timestamp obtained from the counter.
 Applying @slotqueue-one-enqueuer-one-dequeuer-theorem, we know that items are enqueued one at a time into the SPSC.
 Therefore, later items are enqueued by later enqueues, which obtain increasing values by `FAA`-ing the shared counter.
 The theorem holds.
 ]

 #theorem[A `refreshEnqueue` (@slotqueue-refresh-enqueue) can only change a slot to a value other than `MAX_TIMESTAMP`.] <slotqueue-refresh-enqueue-CAS-to-non-MAX-theorem>